wssun/KillBadCode/README.md

 ### Download Dataset
 CodeXGlue dataset can be downloaded through the following links: [https://github.com/microsoft/CodeXGLUE](https://github.com/microsoft/CodeXGLUE)

+### Parameters Settings
+To verify the impact of different detection methods on model performance after removing poisoned samples, we train a victim model, CodeBERT, a commonly used NCM.
+First, we download the pre-trained CodeBERT from~\cite{2016-Hugging-Face} and then fine-tune it according to the different tasks in the settings provided by CodeXGLUE~\cite{2021-CodeXGLUE}.
+Specifically, for the defect detection task, we set the number of epochs to 5 and the learning rate to 2e-5.
+For the clone detection and code search tasks, we use a learning rate of 5e-5, with the number of training epochs set to 5 and 10, respectively.
+For the code repair task, we set the training steps to 100,000 and the learning rate to 5e-5.
+% All models are trained using the Adam optimizer~\cite{2015-Adam}.
+Our experiments are implemented on PyTorch 1.13.1 and Transformers 4.38.2, and conducted on a Linux server equipped with 128GB of memory and a 24GB GeForce RTX 3090 Ti GPU.

 ## Code Poisoning Attack

 ### Dataset Preprocessing